Mobinul341/Mobinul341/README.md

 ***

-> I am a Part-time lecturer, full time learner & trainer.
+> I am a Part-time lecturer & trainer, full time learner.
 > Looking for a job for production level programming.
 > Want to build a career based on Python.

 ***

 - 🔭 I’m currently working on ... **Web development- Python(Django), Javascript**